 1. Medical Expertise Optional

 The educational standards required for hair transplant surgery are surprisingly low.
-Let me qualify this admittedly inflammatory statement with the following:
+Let us qualify this admittedly inflammatory statement with the following:

 In many cases, hair transplant surgeries are carried out almost entirely by a surgical tech who has no medical education or certification.
 Often, surgeries are performed by these techs with distant—and sometimes completely off-site—medical oversight by an M.D.
 Far too often, this M.D. may have extremely limited experience and training in hair transplantation—they simply sign-off on the work of the tech or clinic and lend their “M.D.” stamp of approval (for a pre-arranged fee, of course).

-As explained in my Robotic FUE Article, highly-specialized robotic equipment has been developed, establishing better survival rates for transplanted hair and smaller scar diameters—in short, far better results than manual FUE procedures.
+As explained in our Robotic FUE Article, highly-specialized robotic equipment has been developed, establishing better survival rates for transplanted hair and smaller scar diameters—in short, far better results than manual FUE procedures.

 2. One Surgery Won’t Be Enough

-I’ve said it many times before, and I’ll say it many times again: hair transplant surgery does not RESTORE hair.
+We’ve said it many times before, and we’ll say it many times again: hair transplant surgery does not RESTORE hair.
 It is a relocation of a dwindling supply.

 A surgical hairline restoration is not a permanent “fix”.
 Here is the typical sequence of events: